 So, today, we have a tax that's payable until the end of the portuguese license plate's month but, in the physical license plate, the one that you find in the car, you can have a completely different month.

-Moreover, you can have a 2005 car, that was imported in 2010, that will be paying IUC as a portuguese 2010 car (the tax´s higher), and not a 2005 car, because the IUC is payable according only to the portuguese license plate date if its first license plate isn't from an UE/EEA country.
+Moreover, you can have a 2005 car, that was imported in 2010, that will be paying IUC as a portuguese 2010 car (the tax's higher), and not a 2005 car, because the IUC is payable according only to the portuguese license plate date if its first license plate isn't from an UE/EEA country.

-The only place where you can check the portuguese licence plate date is in the DUA (Documento Único Automóvel - we have some affection for initials), the vehicle registration certificate.
+The only place where you can check the date and origin of the first plate is in the DUA (Documento Único Automóvel - we have some affection for initials), the vehicle registration certificate.

 If you need any further information, please feel free to ask using the comment box below.